chocolatey/docs/input/en-us/quick-deployment/azure/index.md

 This is an overview of the Chocolatey Quick Deployment Environment (QDE) in Azure.

-It is a deployable resource in the Microsoft Azure Marketplace, allowing for the speedy creation of an opinionated, pre-configured environment containing Chocolatey Central Management, a package repository (Nexus OSS), and an automation engine (Jenkins).
+It is a deployable resource in the Microsoft Azure Marketplace, allowing for the speedy creation of an opinionated, pre-configured environment containing Chocolatey Central Management (CCM), a package repository (Nexus OSS), and an automation engine (Jenkins).

 > :memo: **NOTE**
 >